OneSeed plays a small role in the big world of microfinance. Here's a run-down of some of the most important questions and issues within microfinance.

 OneSeed works with carefully selected MFIs that meet our criteria of low-interest rates and high social performance.
 While microfinance is an important tool that aids millions of people, we recognize the importance of supporting best practices that support the poverty alleviation goals of OneSeed and our partners.

 7. What happens to the 10% after my trek?

-In the subsequent month after your trip, OneSeed sends the money to their partner MFIs in Nepal and Chile.
+In the subsequent month after your trip, OneSeed sends the money to partner MFIs in all over the world.
 The MFIs disburse the loans in local currency and begin to pay back OneSeed the following month in that currency.
-While our partners charge an extremely low compared to the national average (BPW: 10%, WEAN: 15%, FINAM: 30%), OneSeed does not charge any interest.
+While our partners charge an extremely low interest rate compared to the national average (BPW: 10%, WEAN: 15%, FINAM: 30%), OneSeed does not charge any interest.
 We receive exactly what we gave (minus the inflation rate).